 SASSA pays you your grant through one of three options (you must choose only one).

-• Direct Deposit into your Postbank or bank account.
-You may be charged a service fee by the banks.
+- Direct Deposit into your Postbank or bank account.
+The banks may charge you a service fee.

-• Your grant can be withdrawn in cash from SASSA retail partners such as Pick n Pay, Shoprite, Boxer Checkers, Usave Spar Spar
+- Your grant can be withdrawn in cash from SASSA retail partners such as Pick n Pay, Shoprite, Boxer Checkers, and Usave Spar Spar.

-• You can also get help from specific organizations (like old-age homes, disabled centers or non-profits).
+- You can also get help from specific organizations (like nursing homes, disabled centers, or non-profits).

-You must submit the Consent form for SASSA Grant Bank Account Payment along with the documents below if you wish to receive grant payments via bank account.
+If you wish to receive grant payments via your bank account, you must submit the consent form for the SASSA Grant Bank Account Payment along with the documents below.

-• Your name and account numbers must appear on your 3 month bank statement.
+- Your name and account numbers must appear on your three-month bank statement.

 You can update your payment methods or banking information whenever necessary.
-Just fill in the application at the welfare office.
-The payments are received by the new method of payment the month following the completion of the verification.
-You can designate someone else to receive payments on your account if you cannot collect them yourself for any reason, such as age or disability.
+Just fill out the application at the welfare office.
+The payments are received using the new method of payment the month following the completion of the verification.
+You can designate someone else to accept payments on your account if you cannot collect them for any reason, such as age or disability.

 SASSA Grant in Aid Balance Check

 You can check your remaining grant balance using the SASSA Balance Check.
 You can stay on top of your finances by regularly reviewing your account balance.
 This will help you make informed decisions about grant money and financial management.
-You may want to regularly check your account balance after your grant application has been approved.
+You should periodically check your account balance after your approved grant application.

 SASSA grant in aid reviews

-SASSA has the right to review your grant based on what you declare during the application.
-Your Grant-in-Aid is also reviewed when your primary social allowance (old-age grant, veteran’s award, disability grant or veterans grant) has been reviewed.
+SASSA can review your grant based on what you declare during the application.
+Your Grant-in-Aid is also reviewed when your primary social allowance (old-age grant, veteran’s award, disability grant, or veterans grant) has been reviewed.

-These reviews ensure you are still meeting the criteria for the grant, and that your situation has not changed.
+These reviews ensure you are still meeting the criteria for the grant and that your situation has stayed the same.
 The reviews are also conducted to confirm that you’re still alive.
-You should keep your application updated whenever you experience a change in circumstances.
+It would help if you kept your application updated whenever you experience a change in circumstances.

 If you receive your grant from a bank or institution through an agent, the SASSA requires that the certificate of life be submitted annually.
 SASSA will conduct a review at your house if you are bedridden.
 You will receive a receipt confirming the completion of your compliance review.
 This includes your application reference number.

-When the refugee status of a refugee applicant expires, he or she will begin to be reviewed.
+When the refugee status of a refugee applicant expires, it will begin to be reviewed.

 Grant Suspension: Reasons for Granting it